A pair-based approximation for simplicial contagion: Introduction

 In particular, the framework of higher-order networks has proven to be essential in modeling social contagion processes, such as opinion formation, rumor spreading, or the adoption of novelties, where the exposure to multiple sources is needed to trigger the transmission \cite{centola2007complex}.
 Recent studies of social contagion in hypergraphs \cite{de2020social} and simplicial complexes \cite{iacopini2019simplicial} have revealed that higher-order interactions may radically change the characteristics of the spreading process.
 In the presence of higher-order interactions, the transition to an endemic state in SIS models can become discontinuous and a bistable regime where a disease-free and an endemic state co-exist can appear \cite{iacopini2019simplicial,de2020social}.
 This behavior is closely connected to the microscopic organization of higher-order interactions as diverse structures may exhibit different types of transitions \cite{malizia2023hyperedge}.

 Most models for the analysis of social contagion processes with higher-order interactions rely on individual-based mean-field approaches, assuming that the individuals are homogeneously mixed and interact with each other at random.
-However, this assumption may lead to an oversimplified approximation, as it overlooks the dynamic correlations that arise within the higher-order network.
+However, this assumption may lead to an oversimplified approximation, as it overlooks the dynamic correlations that arise within the underlying structure.
 For example, infected individuals are more likely to come into contact with other infected individuals \cite{pastor2015epidemic}.
 In the context of complex networks, to obtain a more precise description of the spreading process, one can consider more sophisticated approximations.
 For instance, pair-based models can be employed \cite{keeling1999effects,sharkey2015exact,frasca2016discrete,malizia2022individual}.
-In these models, the system dynamics is not characterized at the level of nodes, that is, it does not follow the temporal evolution of the expected number of individuals in a given state, but it is described at the level of pairs of nodes, namely it analyzes how the expected number of edges in a given state evolves in time.
+In these models, the system dynamics is not characterized at the level of nodes but at the level of node pairs.
+That is, they do not follow the temporal evolution of the expected number of individuals in a given state, they analyze instead how the expected number of edges in a given state evolves in time.
+However, deriving pair-based mean-field models for spreading processes on structures with higher-order interactions remains challenging.

-However, deriving mean-field models for spreading processes on structures with higher-order interactions is more challenging, resulting in a smaller number of available approaches.
-In this work, we consider the same contagion process studied in~\cite{iacopini2019simplicial}, namely an SIS process in the presence of three-body simplicial interactions, and develop a mean-field model based on a description at the level of the pairs, which we then analyse in comparison with the individual-based mean-field model introduced in~\cite{iacopini2019simplicial}.
+In this work, we focus on the complex contagion process introduced in Ref.~\cite{iacopini2019simplicial}, namely an SIS process in the presence of three-body simplicial interactions.
+We develop a mean-field model of the process based on a description at the level of node pairs, and we show that it reproduces the results of stochastic simulations of the process better than an individual-based mean-field model~\cite{iacopini2019simplicial}.